soufrk/SEDemo/ExamplesWithMariaDb/README.md

-# demoTwo - The 2nd project
+# ExamplesWithMariaDb - All examples are based on working with MariaDB as choice of database.

-JDBC and related topics of Java 7 for 1Z0-804.
+Major JDBC topics of Java 7 for 1Z0-804.

 * JDBC 4.0 Drive compliance
 * RowSet